 Howell Woods also offers several cabins and camping spots available for rent if you would like to spend some more time out in the beautiful nature of Johnston County.

-The Cornerstone Café in downtown Benson is It is the perfect stop to enjoy a cup of fresh coffee along with its famous made to order waffles and fresh sandwiches.
+The Cornerstone Café located in downtown Benson is the perfect place to enjoy a cup of fresh coffee, its famous made to order waffles and fresh sandwiches.
 There are a handful of dog friendly outdoor tables on the main street and along the side road.
-We enjoyed cinnamon roll waffle, overflowing with warm icing and a homemade chicken salad sandwich along with a side of creamy mac and cheese.
+We enjoyed the cinnamon roll waffle, overflowing with warm icing and a homemade chicken salad sandwich along with a side of creamy mac and cheese.

-Floyd had to give each one a taste test and couldn’t decide which he liked most, so kept trying to sneak another bite of our plates!
+Floyd had to give each one a taste test and couldn’t decide which he liked most, as he kept trying to sneak another bite off of our plates!